-Abstract: Do government-imposed restrictions on civil society organizations (CSOs) predict the weakening and erosion of democratic institutions?
-We argue that restrictions on CSOs such as funding cuts and smear campaigns are a precursor of democratic decline in formal institutions such as constitutional rights, parliaments and judiciaries.
+Abstract: Do government-imposed restrictions on civil society organizations (CSOs) predict future democratic decline?
+We argue that restrictions on CSOs such as funding cuts and smear campaigns are a precursor of the erosion of formal democratic institutions such as parliaments and judiciaries.
 CSOs monitor and mobilize against government violations of democratic norms.
-Thus, governments have incentives to restrict CSOs before attacking liberal-democratic institutions.
-By reducing scrutiny and criticism, restrictions on CSOs also facilitate the dismantling of institutional checks on government power.
-Accounting for unobserved cross-country heterogeneity and reverse causation, our statistical analysis of a global sample of countries in the period 1989–2018 shows that restrictions on CSOs predict democratic decline one to four years in the future.
-In-depth case studies of three countries in different world regions (Kenya, Turkey and Venezuela) provide evidence of the expected mechanism linking restrictions on civil society to democratic decline.
+Thus, governments have incentives to restrict CSOs before attacking democratic institutions.
+By reducing scrutiny and criticism, restrictions on CSOs facilitate the dismantling of institutional checks on government power.
+Accounting for unobserved cross-country heterogeneity and reverse causation, our statistical analysis of a global sample of countries in the period 1989–2018 shows that restrictions on CSOs predict decline in the quality of formal democratic institutions in future periods.
+In-depth case studies of three countries in different world regions (Kenya, Turkey and Venezuela) provide evidence of the expected causal pathways linking restrictions to the erosion of democratic institutions.